Three factors to consider when choosing a wedding venue

 On the other hand, if you have always wanted a wedding with a romantic, European vibe, Seattle’s best-kept secret, The Ruins, is the perfect venue to exchange vows.
 It is a fantastic trip through history with its luxurious interiors and plush furniture.

-If you and your partner value oneness with nature, a wedding on a boat would be fantastic.
+If you and your partner value oneness with nature, a wedding in an English Garden or on a boat would be fantastic.
 Tying the knot on MV Skansonia with the serene waters surrounding your union while the golden sun sets, is a dream wedding in the making.

 Whatever venue you choose, a wedding venue that aligns with your vision will enable you and your partner to feel more connected and at peace.